 A major example is the high speed rail line being financed by China.
-It will run through Laos and into Southeast Asia, leading to even more trade.
+It will go through Laos and into Southeast Asia, leading to even more trade in the future.

 Do you really want to buy a home when it’s at the mercy of someone else’s land though?

-Laos is Landlocked
+Laos is a Landlocked Country

 Life isn’t fair.
 But Laos is at an inherent disadvantage because of its position on the map.

-There’s no reason to burden yourself with paperwork, stress, and bureaucracy when places like Cambodia and Vietnam are right next door.
+There’s no reason to burden yourself with paperwork, stress, and bureaucracy when markets like Cambodia and Vietnam are right next door.
 Both are growing at around the same pace as Laos, yet they have far less of the negative aspects.

 Skip the Next Western Recession